Heat pump (hybrid) water heaters

-- The heat pump water heater must be listed on the Northwest Energy Efficiency Alliance's qualified product list.
+- The heat pump water heater and its tier qualification must be listed on the BPA Qualified Heat Pump Water Heater List.

-- Tier 1 units may be installed in an unheated location (e.g., garage, unheated basement, shed, etc.) or in a conditioned/interior location.
+- Heat pump water heater units may be installed in an unheated location (e.g., garage, unheated basement, shed, etc.) or in a conditioned/interior location.

 - The heat pump water heater must be installed according to the manufacturer specifications.

 - A Heat Pump Water Heater Installation Form must be filled out completely and submitted to EWEB.